12 Places You Don’t Want to Miss on Your U.S. Road Trip

 You have always wanted to take your RV on a U.S. road trip, but there are just so many sights to see in the 50 states that planning that road trip can be overwhelming.
-It was hard, but we narrowed down our list to 12 can’t-miss destinations in the U.S. and where you can park your RV From bustling cities to national parks, every place you visit will be sure to take your breath away.
+It was hard, but we narrowed down our list to 12 can’t-miss road trip destinations across the country.We also included somewhere you can park your RV nearby.
+From bustling cities to national parks, every place you visit will be sure to take your breath away.
 So, pack your bags because you’re going on the best road trip ever!

 1. Pike Place Market

 This public market in Seattle, Washington has it all.
 From fresh fish and unique bakeries to vinyl records and local crafts, there is more than enough to do at Pike Place Market.
 Visit the first Starbucks location for a cup of joe, pack a picnic for a meal along the downtown waterfront of Puget Sound or take food-themed tour and hit all of the best eateries in town.